pyratemp

 ...<!--(set_escape)-->FORMAT<!--(end)-->...

 set_escape affects every substitution in the template after this command.
-It's also possible to change the escaping in the template by using several such set_escape blocks at different places.
+It's also possible to use different escapings in the same template by using several such set_escape blocks at different places.

 [6]Note that FORMAT is case-insensitive, so e.g. html, Html and HTML are equal, and that whitespace around FORMAT is ignored.